-During the ten-year period from FY 2012 to FY 2021, seven examiners (average tenure of 55 months) were hired by credit unions and three examiners (average tenure of 29 months) were hired by NCUA.
-Another twelve examiners left employment with an average tenure of 80 months.
-Two of the twelve examiners were Field Supervisors who retired after approximately 26 years each with the Department.
-Excluding those individuals, the average tenure of the other ten examiners who left employment was 34 months.
+During the ten-year period from FY 2010 to FY 2019, six examiners (average tenure of 65 months) were hired by credit unions and two examiners (average tenure of 33 months) were hired by NCUA.
+Another thirteen examiners left employment with an average tenure of 55 months.
+One of the thirteen examiners was a Field Supervisor who retired after approximately 26 years with the Department.
+Excluding that individual, the average tenure of the other twelve examiners who left employment was 34 months.